Eisenia fetida: Reproduction

 As with other earthworm species, E. fetida is hermaphroditic, and uniparental reproduction is possible, even if usually the reproduction is between copulating individuals.
 The two worms join clitella, the large, lighter-colored bands which contain the worms' reproductive organs, and which are only prominent during the reproduction process.
 The two worms exchange sperm.
-Both worms then secrete cocoons, which contain several eggs each.
+This sperm can be stored for several months in a specialized organ called the spermathecae.
+In ideal conditions, each earthworm can lay approximately 3 cocoons per week, and each cocoon may contain anywhere from 1-9 fertilized eggs.
 These cocoons are lemon-shaped and are pale yellow at first, becoming more brownish as the worms inside become mature.
 These cocoons are clearly visible to the naked eye.
 At 25°C, E. fetida hatches from its cocoon in about 3 weeks.

 DNA repair

 Ionizing radiation induces DNA strand breaks and oxidized DNA bases in both spermatogenic cells and somatic cells of E. fetida, and also induces the repair of these damages.

 Lifespan

 The lifespan of E. fetida under controlled conditions varies between one and five years.